roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

  'Thanks," Ricky said.
 "Will she be there, too?"

  Norm just looked at Cori and shrugged, "You never know."
 But already, the ideas for how to make the restaurant a success again were percolating in his head.
-Report_Story #1